-To collect your data from the extents and transfer it to object storage repositories, Veeam uses the Offload job which is executed automatically every 4 hours.
+To collect backup files that belong to inactive backup chains from the extents and move them to object storage, Veeam Backup & Replication uses an offload session which is executed automatically every 4 hours.

-The complete name of the offload job is built up of a scale-out backup repository name + the Offload prefix.
-That is, if your scale-out backup repository name is Amazon, then the offload job session name will be Amazon Offload.
+A complete name of each offload session is built up of the scale-out backup repository name + the Offload postfix.
+That is, if your scale-out backup repository name is Amazon, the offload session name will be Amazon Offload.

 The offload job governs the following:

 Before your data can safely be offloaded to object storage repositories, Veeam performs the following mandatory verifications and required actions:

 - Verifies whether data that is about to be offloaded belongs to an inactive backup chain.

 - Verifies whether source extents are available and have not been put into maintenance mode.